Virtualaw · How the System Works

 What comes next

-Stage 5 covers the Proposal — how the AI synthesizes the PNC Report into a client-ready document, what the optional consultation step looks like, and how the Human-in-Loop attorney review works.
+Stage 5 covers the Proposal — how the AI synthesizes the PNC Report into a client-ready document, what the optional consultation step looks like, and how the attorney review works before anything reaches the client.

 Halfway through the pipeline

-How Virtualaw Drafts a Legal Proposal Before the Attorney Opens Their Inbox
+How the System Drafts a Legal Proposal Before the Attorney Opens Their Inbox

-AI builds the draft from the client's actual case data.
+AI builds the draft from the client’s actual case data.
 The attorney reviews it.
 Nothing goes to the client without both.
-Most firms take weeks — this happens before anyone opens their inbox.
+Most firms take weeks to produce what this system delivers automatically.

 The evaluation is done.
 The AI has read the form responses, reviewed the documents, and cross-referenced everything against the legal assessment.
-Now it does something most firms take weeks to produce manually.
+Now it produces what most firms take weeks to generate manually.

 It drafts the proposal.